customerio/howtotarget/README.md

   * **Note:** All fields should be present; if not applicable, leave blank
 * Code blocks should always be wrapped in [fences](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) ( ` ``` `) with the language name appended to the opening fence (ex: ` ```html` or ` ```css`)
 * Explanations of how and why the code works are encouraged and should be added below the code snippets; this can include markup like inline code and links

-If this is your first contribution, you should also add yourself to [contributors.yml](https://github.com/dylanatsmith/howtotarget/blob/master/_data/contributors.yml) in alphabetical order.
+* If this is your first contribution, you should also add yourself to [contributors.yml](https://github.com/dylanatsmith/howtotarget/blob/master/_data/contributors.yml) in alphabetical order.

 ## Contributing to development

-The site runs on Jekyll.
+See [Jekyll’s quick start guide](https://jekyllrb.com/docs/) for running the site in local development.

 ---